prikhi/pencil/docs/source/devguide/tutorial/firstshape.rst

 Your First Shape
 ================

-Let's begin with a collection contains a simple shape that provide a text Hello World.
-This shape contains Properties definition, elements definition in the Content section and the behaviours that make content changed to property values.
+Let's begin with a collection contains a simple shape that provides a *Hello World* text item.
+This shape contains Property definitions, element definitions in the Content section and the behaviours that make the content change according to property values.

 .. code-block:: xml